 Elevation Gain & Loss: 3,179′

-This hike begins at 7am when we meet in Half Dome Village.
-Half Dome Village offers a wondrous view of the world famous Half-Dome, which will be viewed from a variety of different perspectives throughout this trek.
+This hike begins at 7am when we meet in Curry Village.
+Curry Village offers a wondrous view of the world famous Half-Dome, which will be viewed from a variety of different perspectives throughout this trek.
 We will head east and begin our actual hike on the John Muir Trail at Happy Isles.
 From here, it is a strenuous, uphill charge upon a paved trail for the first mile, and an even more strenuous following half mile tracing the Merced River up a misty, granite-laid staircase to the top of the 317′ tall Vernal Fall.
 Amazing photographic opportunities are all around.
 The next ¾ of a mile or so takes you up another stone stairway to the top of our next scenic stop, the 594′ waterfall, Nevada Fall.
 After enjoying a relaxing and breathe-taking pit stop here, the hike continues a half mile along flat terrain until we reach the last serious uphill charge of the day, a mile-long switchback gaining 700 vertical feet to the Panorama Trail junction.
 The subsequent scenic 2.5 miles is mostly level, with a few ups and downs, traversing the southern rim of Illilouette Gorge, to the top of our third and final waterfall of the day, Illilouette Falls.
 This is a great destination to stop for lunch.

 From this checkpoint, the hike continues on uphill switchbacks for 1.5 miles to the peak of Glacier Point at 7,214′, where incredible views of Vernal Fall, Nevada Fall, and Yosemite’s most famous, 2,425′ waterfall series, Yosemite Falls are offered.
 Reward yourself with an ice cream in the Gift Shop as you celebrate your 3,179 feet of elevation gain.
 Glacier Point has a unique historical background detrimental to the establishment and evolution of Yosemite National Park, which will be discussed and pointed out while here.